 If b is 1, then the best predictor of the children's income is that of their parents and there is no regression to the mean.
 In this case there would be persistent social classes.
-In practice modern estimates of b vary between 0.2 and 0.5, implying substantial regression to the mean.6 A coefficient of 0.5 implies that if a parent has income double the national average then their children on average would have an
+In practice modern estimates of b vary between 0.2 and 0.5, implying substantial regression to the mean.7 A coefficient of 0.5 implies that if a parent has income double the national average then their children on average would have an income level only 50% above the national average.
+Figure 1 shows what regression to the mean looks like in practice, for the case where b = 0.5.8

-4 Biblarz, Bengtson, and Bucur, 1996, look explicitly at three generations, but consider only the nature of parent-child linkages across different generations.
+5 Biblarz, Bengtson, and Bucur, 1996, look explicitly at three generations, but consider only the nature of parent-child linkages across different generations.

-5 Since we are measuring the logarithm of income relative to the average, the average value of y_0 will be 0.
+6 Since we are measuring the logarithm of income relative to the average, the average value of y0 will be 0.